mithran-gheewiz/Berkeley_ML_PA24_1_Capstone_Assignment/README.md

 ## Business Impact

+Manufacturing companies pay particular attention to defective parts to ensure that these parts do not and that in customers hands.
+The ramifications of defective parts going out of a factory can be significant to any company that manufactures parts.
+These include costly product recall, loss of reputation and financial loss.
-If the business objective is to maximize defect detection (catching faulty parts, fraudulent cases, or critical positives), VotingClassifier (SOFT, 0.70) is clearly superior.
+Since the business objective is to maximize defect detection (catching faulty/defective parts), VotingClassifier (SOFT, 0.70) is clearly superior as discussed in the modeling evaluation section

-If the business objective were to minimize false alarms at all costs, XGBoost could be considered — but the trade-off is that nearly all positives would be missed, which is unacceptable in quality control or risk detection scenarios.
+In a different business setting, if the business objective were to minimize false alarms at all costs, XGBoost could be considered — but the trade-off is that nearly all positives would be missed, which is unacceptable in quality control or risk detection scenarios.

-Therefore the recommendation is to deploy the VotingClassifier (SOFT, 0.70) model which will be best at catching defective parts.
+Therefore the recommendation is to deploy the VotingClassifier (SOFT, 0.70) model which will be best at catching defective parts, has the best trade off between Precision ~0.12 with Recall ~0.23, and has the best F1 Score ~0.156.
+Compared to the other models, this model will likely detect 23% of the defects versus the other instead only detect less than 1%.
+This model also performs better than chance like the other ensemble models with an AUC score of 0.668.

 ## Conclusion